Why an Atlas of Torture?

 The Learning Platform explores the use of innovative formats in order to raise awareness on the topic of torture and ill-treatment.
 Audio/video materials are a powerful tool to raise awareness and they have a greater chance of being disseminated more broadly, thus increasing the impact of our work.
 As with the other components, the Learning Platform’s content can be easily searched by using filters.

-The Exchange Platform allows users to exchange on thematic issues related to torture and ill-treatment, new developments as well as to disseminate the results of their work.
-In open or closed formats, users will be able to participate in or launch new discussions, screen live online events, including webinars and online discussions.
+The Exchange Platform allows users to exchange information on thematic issues related to torture and ill-treatment, new developments as well as to disseminate the results of their work.
+In open or closed formats, users will be able to participate in or launch new online discussions and to screen live online events, including webinars.
 The Exchange Platform aims to foster exchange across borders and disciplines thereby strengthening cooperation and establishing new partnerships and coalitions.

 How can you support?